pow270/pow270.github.io/_posts/2017-12-18-bit map-3dsctf.md

 - We are given a link that contains a bunch of colored rectangles
  ![](https://github.com/pow270/pow270.github.io/blob/master/_posts/pictures/4.PNG?raw=true)

-- We examine the source code we have an html table with hex colors,googling the first hex value (7F454C46) we found that is a signature of an executable linux file
+- We examine the source code we have an html table with hex colors, googling the first hex value (7F454C46) we found that is a signature of an executable linux file

  ![](https://github.com/pow270/pow270.github.io/blob/master/_posts/pictures/5.PNG?raw=true)